• Skip to primary navigation

 Instructions

-1. Grease a 9x13 inch or 3qt baking dish with cooking spray and set aside.
+- Grease a 9x13 inch or 3qt baking dish with cooking spray and set aside.
 Place cashews in a small bowl and cover with hot water.
-Set aside to soak for 30 minutes or up to overnight.
+Set aside to soak for 30 minutes.
 (If you have a Nutribullet or high speed blender, 10 minutes is fine.)

-3. Spread onions in an even layer on baking sheet.
-Bake for about 20-25 minutes, tossing halfway through.
+- Spread onions in an even layer on baking sheet.
+Bake for about 20-25 minutes, tossing halfway.
 Watch carefully to make sure they don't burn towards the end.
 Once done, remove from oven and lower heat to 350F.

-5. In a large skillet, heat oil over medium heat.
+- In a large skillet, heat oil over medium heat.
 Once hot, add diced onion and cook for 5 minutes.
 Add garlic and mushrooms and cook for another 10 minutes, stirring often.
-Add nutmeg, soy sauce, white wine, 1 ½ tsp salt, and pepper.
-(It will taste salty, that's ok!).
+Add soy sauce, white wine, nutmeg, 1 ½ tsp salt, and pepper.
+(It will taste salty but will be diluted by beans, so that's ok!).
 Simmer for 5 minutes.

-6. Drain and rinse cashews.
+- Drain cashews.
 Place in blender with ½ cup water and blend until completely smooth and creamy.
 Add cashew cream and a fourth of the baked onions to mushroom mixture along with cooked green beans, stirring to combine.

 Notes